Iteranya/DiscordBot/README.md

   - As in like, I did not make any proper Github Commit Comment :v
   - Honestly this whole thing started as a joke, if you see the Read Me file, it's all just irony
   - I never expected it to work this well
+- No 3rd Party AI Support
+  - WON'T FIX!!!
+  - 1. I hate Open AI, Anthropic, and AI Company Hypocrites in Principle.
+  - 2. Technical limitation:
+    - This Discord Bot leverages custom chat structure for maximum group chat support, it DOES NOT work with Chat Completion
+    - Only works with Text Generation Model
+    - Only NovelAI provides Text Generation Model service.
+Open AI, Anthropic, and Google only provides Chat Completion model.
+    - YES it's DIFFERENT.
+    - NovelAI support coming soon once I saved up enough money to buy Novel AI subscription
+    - Please donate if you want support, thank.

 Yeah that's all the current issue.
 Let me know if there's another one, have fun then~

 ## Credits!

-- Big thank you to @badgids for the fork (even though this has no resemblance to the original)
+- Big thank you to @badgids for the fork (even though this has no resemblance to the original)\
-- Bronya Rand for creating Kisna Kaalana (the default character)
 - All the Beta Tester at Ambruk Academy Discord Server
 - You <3